What Will You Create First?

 Website builders let you create sites using drag-and-drop tools and templates.
 Most charge monthly fees that include hosting, templates, and basic support.

+These platforms handle technical details like security updates and backups.
 AI-powered builders can generate layouts and code based on your descriptions, making website creation faster and more accessible for beginners.

 Hiring freelancers gives you more customization options than website builders.
 Freelance web developers typically charge $25–$100 per hour, with simple sites costing $500–$3,000 and complex projects reaching $10,000 or more.